 Disclosure: This article may contain affiliate links, meaning we may earn a small commission if readers purchase products through these links.
 As an Amazon Associate, we earn commission from qualifying purchases.

-Repotting snake plant is an easy beginner container gardening project.
+Repotting snake plants is an easy beginner container gardening project.
 Choosing the right planter pot and potting mix can make or break the health of this otherwise easy-care houseplant.

 Read on to learn all about when to repot a Snake Plant, how to repot your Snake Plant, and which supplies to use for the best results.

 Snake Plant (most commonly known as Sansevieria, but now classified in the genus Dracaena) grows outdoors in its native Africa and is also a very popular houseplant worldwide.
 Snake plants are naturally drought-tolerant, and can withstand extended periods of dry potting soil in containers (unlike most fussy houseplants).